 If you just multiply all the numbers in the list together you will of course end up with a number which is a multiple of all of them, that is, a common multiple, but it will not necessarily be the lowest common multiple.

 In this day and age the normal way of finding the factors of a number which is not in your “Times Tables” (you do know your Times Tables?) is to use the FACT key on your calculator.
 But in a maths exam questions on factors and HCF and LCM will usually be in the non-calculator paper so you do need to be able to manage without.
-Using the FACT key, and its limitations, is discussed below.
+But here are the instructions for using the FACT key on your calculator.

 If you know your times tables (up to 12 × 12) you should be able to find the factors of almost any number under 200, or show that it is prime, quite easily.
 But you may get into a muddle or give yourself a lot of extra work unless you have some sort of system.
 It is best to start by testing to find one number which is a factor and dividing by that, then find one factor of the answer, and so on.
 This means that the number you are testing gets smaller, and so easier to test, every step.